Sega Bodega: 2016–2018: Nuxxe, Ess B, early collaborations and self*care

-2019–present: Salvador and Romeo
+2019–2021: Salvador and Romeo

-In January 2019, Sega Bodega surprise released the "Mimi" single, as well as playing a headlining live show in London's Hoxton Hall in February.
+In January 2019, Navarrete surprise-released the "Mimi" single, as well as playing a headlining live show in London's Hoxton Hall in February.

 2019 bore many collaborations with other indie artists, such as Cosima, Col3trane, Nadia Tehran and MISOGI, among others, as well as further collaborations with Oklou and Shygirl.
 Nuxxe also released Coucou Chloe's Naughty Dog EP in May.

 2019 also marked Nuxxe's highest profile artist signing and album release: American rapper and singer Brooke Candy and her October-released debut album, SEXORCISM.
-The album features a slew of features from the likes of Charli XCX, Iggy Azalea and Rico Nasty, among many others.
+The album features a slew of features from the likes of Charli XCX, Iggy Azalea, and Rico Nasty, among many others.
 Candy had faced many delays and blocks towards releasing her debut album, with plans to release it dating as far back as 2014.
-When Candy and Sega Bodega spoke on a panel together for LoomFest May 2019 in Barcelona, Candy was made aware of the Nuxxe label that Sega Bodega co-runs and conversations on releasing the album on Nuxxe were struck.
-Sega Bodega himself co-produced one track on the album: the single "Drip" featuring American singer, actress and television personality Erika Jayne.
+When Candy and Navarrete spoke on a panel together for LoomFest May 2019 in Barcelona, Candy was made aware of the Nuxxe label that Sega Bodega co-runs and conversations on releasing the album on Nuxxe were struck.
+Navarrete himself co-produced one track on the album: the single "Drip" featuring American singer, actress, and television personality Erika Jayne.

-In November 2019, Sega Bodega released the single "U Suck", which would be the lead single for his debut album Salvador.
-The single delved into a more synth-pop direction, and again featured Sega Bodega's vocals prominently.
+In November 2019, Navarrete released the single "U Suck", which would be the lead single for his debut album Salvador.
+The single delved into a more synth-pop direction, and again featured Navarrete's vocals prominently.
 He then played a headlining show in St Pancras Old Church, London with a backing string quartet in December, to promote the single and premiere upcoming music from his album.
 The track was also accompanied with a music video by frequent collaborator Bryan M. Ferguson.

-In early January 2020, Sega Bodega announced his debut album Salvador for a 14 February release.
+In early January 2020, Navarrete announced his debut album Salvador for a 14 February release.
 The same day as the announcement, he released the single "Salv Goes to Hollywood".
 The track combines the more vocal-heavy ideas of his recent work, with his roots in deconstructed club music and intense bass.

 Salvador was released in February to acclaim from publications like Paste Magazine, Resident Advisor and Pitchfork, among others, and fans alike.